skuqre/nikke-font-generator/src/pages/how/blabla.md

 - **Upload Character image...**: Allows you to upload a custom profile picture for the chatter you currently have.
 - **Search for a character's image**: Saves you the hassle of looking up the character and cropping it properly if it's a character from NIKKE.
 Type in a NIKKE Character in here to look them up.<br>
     <img src="https://haxeflixel.is-terrible.com/6nX9u_RHR.gif" />
-- **Upload attachment as character**: Allows you to "upload an image" and sends a message with the image only in it.
+- **Send Image as character**: Allows you to "upload an image" and sends a message with the image only in it.
 You can make your NIKKEs send cat images to each other.

 <br>